Healthy Homes Assessment Raureka

 Home Assessments Raureka for Rental Properties

-There are numerous concerns you should look for when conducting an home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+The most common are:

 • Is there adequate drainage and draught stopping?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can be significant for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental property house assessment.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for property managers and landlords.
+For expert assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties